nathan-au/fiam-2026-factors/experiments/rankglu/README.md

-**Interpretation**: the previous catastrophic realized-beta result looks, in hindsight, like an undertrained-model artifact rather than a property of the architecture itself — a genuinely useful finding given `docs/PAPERS.md` flagged this model's untested cross-market transfer as the main risk going in.
+**Interpretation**: the previous catastrophic realized-beta result looks, in hindsight, like an undertrained-model artifact rather than a property of the architecture itself — a genuinely useful finding given `docs/RESEARCH.md` Part III flagged this model's untested cross-market transfer as the main risk going in.
 The architecture transfers to this panel *far* better with adequate training than the first, deliberately-cheap run suggested.